extenda/tech-radar/README.md

   - An archive of previous tags
   - The latest (edge) Tech Radar accessible at `/latest`

-The contents will be packaged into a Docker image tagged as

-  - `tech-radar:latest`
-  - `tech-radar:$(git rev-parse --short HEAD)`

-Use the SHA tagged image on CI, retag it and publish to production.

 The build process does not modify or tag anything in source code.

 ### Semantic Versioning